byrney/Vagrants/modern7/README.md

 this should prep-the box for vagrant to be able to connect via winrm as user `vagrant`.

+After the restart check that:

+* winrm service is started automatically (not Delayed)
+* network connections are set to private
+* you can login as vagrant:vagrant

 ## Configure your base box

 If you're going to be using this for 90 days then you want to get as much of